dajuric/lazlo326/README.md

 Since communication from the middle of 2020 became impossible (they completely ignored me), I turned to something else.

 ### The end
 In the beginning of 2021 we connected again, I was offered to expand the team (Mike Pinkus), with multiple other perks and benefits.
 I gladly accepted.
 I founded the company and then things rapidly deteriorated.
-CEO - Chris Demetree (chris [at] lazlo326.com) cancelled everything, Mike cut every communication with me and I was offered a contract where the monthly amount was not clearly specified.
-On top of that payment was tried to be additionally restricted by VIP of Engineering - Russell Jackson (russell [at] lazlo326.com) who was telling that the budget became constrained (suddenly ??), but at the same time they were hiring on LinkedIn (that was not mentioned to me).
+CEO - Chris Demetree cancelled everything, Mike cut every communication with me and I was offered a contract where the monthly amount was not clearly specified.
+On top of that payment was tried to be additionally restricted by VIP of Engineering - Russell Jackson who was telling that the budget became constrained (suddenly ??), but at the same time they were hiring on LinkedIn (that was not mentioned to me).

 Knowing that I was reluctant to accept such agreement, since the terms changed rapidly with no prior notification.
 At the end, I wrote an email with all the items that are unacceptable in an attempt to try to normalize the relationship.
 I never received a reply.
 That was the end.